 You’re getting close now.
 Only 4 more weeks to go before your due date as your baby continues to prepare every day for extra-uterine life.
 You may have a sense of the calm before the storm at 36 weeks pregnant.
 You are getting closer each day to holding your baby, but birth is still not so close that it is imminent.
 For many mothers this is a time of pondering and trying to enjoy the last few weeks of their pregnancy.
 You may feel a renewed sense of wonder and respect for your body and how it just knows what to do.
-Or, you may just be feeling as if you’re over the whole pregnancy deal and want the last few weeks to just disappear.
+Or, you may just be feeling as if you’re over the whole pregnancy deal and want the last few weeks to simply disappear.

 Where’s the mop and bucket?